jeffpyke/cs124/index.md

 This tutorial has been adapted from [Justin Johnson](http://cs.stanford.edu/people/jcjohns/)'s CS 231n Python tutorial.

-We will use the Python programming language for all assignments in this course.
+We will use the Python 2.7.x for all assignments in this course.
 Python is a great general-purpose programming language.
+You can [download Python here](https://www.python.org/downloads/release/python-2714/).

 We expect that many of you will have some experience with Python;
 for the rest of you, this section will serve as a quick crash course on